Common Cockapoo Health Problems You Should Know About

 Progressive retinal atrophy

 Progressive retinal atrophy is the name of a condition that leads to sight loss due to the deterioration of the cells that make up the retina.
-This is an inherited disease and unfortunately Cocker Spaniels seem prone to it which, in turn means this condition can be a Cockapoo health problem as well.
+This is an inherited disease and unfortunately Cocker Spaniels seem prone to it which, in turn means this condition could be a Cockapoo health problem as well.

 Unfortunately, this condition can lead to blindness, although blind dogs can cope very well as long as they’re not in pain.